 Elizabeth Derby West

-She was born in 1762 in Salem.
-Her mother, Elizabeth Crowninshield Derby, a social lioness, oversaw the construction of a grand family home in Salem.
+She was born in 1762 in Salem, Mass.
+Her mother, Elizabeth Crowninshield Derby, a social lioness, oversaw the construction of a grand family home in the town.
 Elizabeth inherited her mother’s good taste, and a parlor she later designed is now exhibited at the Museum of Fine Arts in Boston.

 Nathaniel West, a master mariner, commanded one of her father’s ships.